student-to-software-engineer/student-to-software-engineer/docs/1-introduction/3-building-context-and-skills-is-what-matters.md

 Why would you want to hire a **software engineer who doesn't know how to build software?**

-Your degree focuses on the fundamentals of computer science, it will likely **NOT** focus on teaching you industry standards for utilizing the different components of software systems or how to build real-world applications.
+Your degree focuses on the fundamentals of computer science, and it will likely **NOT** focus on teaching you industry standards for utilizing the different components of software systems or how to build real-world applications.

 In this handbook, we will cover the key components of software systems, how they fit together, and how to present your skills in a way that resonates with employers.